-With respect to the treatment of individual large losses, NCCI used the same ratemaking methodology as was used in recent filings of limiting individual large losses to a certain loss threshold (about \$3.3 million in this year's filing).
-The actual excess paid plus case loss amount greater than this amount is removed and replaced with an expected excess loss amount.
+With respect to the treatment of individual large losses, NCCI uses the same ratemaking methodology as was used in recent filings of limiting individual large losses to a certain loss threshold (about \$2.9 million in this year's filing).
+The actual excess "paid plus case" loss amounts greater than this amount are removed and replaced with an expected excess loss amount.
 This methodology is intended to stabilize the loss cost indications.
-According to NCCI, in the experience period used in this year's filing, there were no claims that exceeded the threshold on a paid or a paid plus case basis.
+According to NCCI, in the experience period used in this year's filing, there were no claims that exceeded the threshold on a paid basis but there was one claim in policy year 2019 that exceeded it on a "paid plus case" basis.

-Using this ratemaking methodology, NCCI calculated an indication of the estimated loss cost needed for the prospective year based on the loss experience of policy years 2016, 2017, and 2018 evaluated as of 12/31/19.
-We note that policy year 2018 is the latest available policy year for use in the filing, which is based on 12/31/19 data.
-Policies written during 2018 have effective dates between 1/1/18 and 12/31/18 and are in effect for twelve months.
-Therefore, these policies have expiration dates between 1/1/19 and 12/31/19, respectively.
-Policy year 2019 is not fully earned as of 12/31/19 and it is appropriate to exclude that year from the filing.
+Using this ratemaking methodology, NCCI calculates an indication of the estimated loss cost needed for the prospective year based on the loss experience of policy years 2017, 2018, and 2019 evaluated as of 12/31/20.
+We note that policy year 2019 is the latest available policy year for use in the filing, which is based on 12/31/20 data.
+Policies written during 2019 have effective dates between 1/1/19 and 12/31/19 and are in effect for twelve months.
+Therefore, these policies have expiration dates between 1/1/20 and 12/31/20, respectively.
+Policy year 2020 is not fully earned as of 12/31/20 and it is appropriate to exclude that year from the filing.

-The proposed indication was based on the following loss development methodology: 100% weight to developed paid losses using loss development factors ("LDFs") based on the average of the latest five years excluding the highest and lowest years ("XHL").
+The proposed indication is based on the following loss development methodology: 100% weight to developed paid losses using loss development factors ("LDFs") based on the average of the latest five years excluding the highest and lowest years ("XHL").